Tessa Duder: Writing

 Duder is a past president of the NZ Society of Authors (PEN NZ Inc).
 In 1990, she was awarded the New Zealand 1990 Commemoration Medal.
 She was appointed an Officer of the Order of the British Empire in the 1994 New Year Honours, for services to literature, and has been awarded the Storylines Margaret Mahy Medal.
+In recognition of her contribution to children's literature, Storylines established the Storylines Tessa Duder Award, awarded annually to an unpublished manuscript for young adult fiction.
 She is a trustee of the Storylines Children's Literature Charitable Trust of New Zealand, and a former trustee of the Spirit of Adventure Trust which operates the tall ship Spirit of New Zealand.
 In 1991, she was the University of Waikato's first writer-in-residence.
 In 2003, she won the Katherine Mansfield fellowship to work for a year in Menton, France, and in 2007 she travelled to Antarctica under the Artists to Antarctica programme.
 She was awarded an honorary doctorate by the University of Waikato in 2009.
 In 2013, she participated in the first Tall Ships Regatta from Sydney to Auckland, sailing aboard Spirit of New Zealand for the eight-day race crossing from Sydney to Opua.

+Duder (right) with Prime Minister Jacinda Ardern, on 23 March 2021.

-In the 2020 Queen's Birthday Honours, Duder was appointed a Companion of the New Zealand Order of Merit, for services to literature.
-In the same year she received the prestigious Prime Minister's Award for Literary Achievement in fiction, receiving $60,000 in recognition of her significant contributions to New Zealand literature.
+In the 2020 Queen's Birthday Honours, Duder was appointed a Companion of the New Zealand Order of Merit, for services to literature She received the honour at Government House, Auckland from Governor-General Dame Patsy Reddy in a private ceremony with her whānau.

+In the same year she received the Prime Minister's Award for Literary Achievement in fiction, receiving $60,000 in recognition of her significant contributions to New Zealand literature.
+In 2021, she received the award from Prime Minister Jacinda Ardern at a private ceremony held at Premier House alongside Sir Tīmoti Kāretu and Jenny Bornholdt.

+In 2022, Duder was made President of Honour of the New Zealand Society of Authors, a post she held for two years.

+She is the vice patron of the Spirit of Adventure Trust.

 Duder lives on Auckland's North Shore.